kedebug/leetcode/README.md

 Solution set for LeetCode.

 The commit message of each problem stands for it's difficulty index, which means:
-- 1 easy
+- 1 Easy
-- 2 normal
+- 2 Normal
-- 3 normal, and tricky
+- 3 Medium
-- 4 hard
+- 4 Hard
-- 5 hard, and tricky
+- 5 More Hard